 - Be on time.
 Plan to arrive at least ten minutes before your scheduled meeting.
 Do another tech check and prepare your desktop for screen-sharing.
 You can also begin to interact with students in the chat while waiting for others to arrive.
 Great conversations can happen before sessions begin.

 - Appearance matters.
 Clean up your background (what is visible behind you in your physical location) to ensure that it’s appropriate and not distracting.
 Check your lighting conditions.
 Lastly, be aware of your behavior.
 When you are on video, people can see what you are doing at all times.
 It can be easy to forget you’re on camera, so just be mindful.

 - Consider recording the meeting.
 Recording allows sharing with students who weren't able to attend (or who had to join by calling in from a landline).
 Make sure everyone consents before proceeding.
 If you might forget to record, set an alarm to remind you.

-Download our Online Lesson Planning Template for Faculty.
+Download this Online Lesson Planning Template for Faculty.

 Send Reminders, to remind students of your session start date and time.

 Consider making discussion questions available in advance in Moodle so students can access questions if screen sharing does not work.
 Share slides in advance to Moodle, as PDFs, so students will be able to access the material on their mobile devices.